ralf-it/robertgrzelka.pl/docs/blog/azure/2023-10-01-azure-public-network-firewall-access-control/index.md

 ## Disable public network access

-On the flip side, turning off public network access implies that only those resources which are part of the same VNET (via Private Endpoint described in my another article [](/blog/azure/2023-10-01-azure-private-endpoint/)), and optionally, certain "trusted" Microsoft services, can bypass the firewall to connect with the Key Vault.
-This option is inherently more secure, but might not be universally applicable.
+On the flip side, turning off public network access implies that only those resources which are part of the same VNET (via Private Endpoint described [here](/blog/azure/2023-10-01-azure-private-endpoint/)), and optionally, certain "trusted" Microsoft services, can bypass the firewall to connect with the Key Vault.
+This option is inherently more secure, but might not be universally applicable ie. during development, resource troubleshooting, etc.

 ![](images/2023-10-07-03-52-04.png)